mashupbots/socko/socko-docs/docs/guides/dynamic-content.markdown

 {% endhighlight %}

+An alternative way to push messages is to wrap the `webServer` instance inside an actor.
+You can push messages by sending the message to the actor.

+{% highlight scala %}
+    class MyActor(webServer: WebServer) extends Actor {
+      val log = Logging(context.system, this)
+      def receive = {
+        case s: String ⇒ webServer.webSocketConnections.writeText(s)
+        case _      ⇒ log.info("received unknown message")
+      }
+    }
+{% endhighlight %}

+### Closing Web Socket Connections <a class="blank" id="WebSocketClosed">&nbsp;</a>

-You can also check connectivity and close web socket connections:
+You can check connectivity and close web socket connections:

 {% highlight scala %}
     // Close all connections